Standard of proof in immigration to Canada

 Immigration officers review thousands of applications every day.
 They refuse some and approve the others.
 Nonetheless, how do they review those applications?
 In this article, I explore the standard of proof in immigration to Canada.
 Of course, I’ll do my best to simplify the subject as much as possible.
 Therefore, this is not a legal commentary.

-Standard of proof or threshold of proof means how a person or entity decides on a matter.
+The standard of proof or threshold of proof means how a person or entity decides on a matter.
 Here are four specific standards of proof:

 - Beyond a reasonable doubt: Criminal courts use this standard.
 The judge or jury convicts a person only if they believe they have committed the crime beyond a reasonable doubt.
 Of course, we could expand this strict standard to other aspects of decision-making.